-If you purchase the ADSs in this offering, you will pay more for each ADS than the corresponding amount paid by existing shareholders for their ordinary shares.
-As a result, you will experience immediate and substantial dilution of approximately US\$ per ADS (assuming that no outstanding options to acquire Class A ordinary shares are exercised).
-This number represents the difference between (1) our pro forma net tangible book value per ADS of US\$ as of December 31, 2019, after giving effect to this offering and (2) the initial public offering price of US\$ per ADS.
-See "Dilution" for a more complete description of how the value of your investment in the ADSs will be diluted upon the completion of this offering.
+If you purchase our Class A ordinary shares in this offering, you will pay more for each Class A ordinary share than the corresponding amount paid by existing shareholders for their ordinary shares.
+As a result, you will experience immediate and substantial dilution of approximately US\$ per share (assuming that no outstanding options to acquire Class A ordinary shares are exercised).
+This number represents the difference between (1) our pro forma net tangible book value per share of US\$ as of December 31, 2019, after giving effect to this offering and (2) the initial public offering price of US\$ per share.
+See "Dilution" for a more complete description of how the value of your investment in our Class A ordinary shares will be diluted upon the completion of this offering.